Brazilian Blue Cactus - Blue Columnar Cactus &

 The Brazilian blue cactus certainly makes an impression among the wildly unique houseplants with its spectacular height and unique pollination process.

-Desert plants, such as Pilosocereus azureus cacti, are adapted to grow with minimal water.
 This blue cactus stores water throughout its stems, and as a result, it is one of the ultimate drought-resistant plants.
 Cactus Pilosocereus azureus is like Camels; they drink up a lot of water quickly and then can last a long time before needing water again.
+The Pilosocereus azureus cacti require watering every 14 to 21 days in the growing season, and once every 4-5 weeks in the dormant period.

 Optimal Soil & Fertilizer Needs